openchlai/ai/docs/api_docs/abstraction/case_creation.md

 ## 🔐 Authorization

-Use Bearer Token in the `Authorization` header.
+Use Bearer Token in the `Authorization` header

 ```
 Authorization: Bearer <your_access_token>